rohitsroch/rohitsroch.github.io/_posts/2020-12-01-call-summarization.md

 ## Challenges

 Now, that you have understanding of how this problem is kind of a big deal.
 But when we started working on this usecase, one thing was sure that we can't just directly use some blackbox model to generate these summaries.
-Below are some of th important challenges that our solution tries to address to some extent
+Below are some of the important challenges that our solution tries to address to some extent

 1. <ins>Long nature of transcripts:</ins> Since, meeting call transcripts are always long which means that usual conversation would contain around 2000-4000 tokens.
 So, How we can incoperate this long nature of the transcript while designing the architecture.